LuiseBrandenburger/online-petition/README.md

 This project was built as my first full stack project during my enrollment at the Spiced Academy Bootcamp.
 So far, the project consists of some very basic features.

-## Motivation
-I created this project to learn how to build a frontend and connect it with a backend and eventually deploy it on Heroku.

 ## Tech
 This Project was built with JS, Handlebars.js, Node.js/Express and PostgreSQL.
 Other Libraries I used: